eeeschwartz/next/lexingtonky.gov.md

 ## Resign process at a glance

-In order to build the site iteratively the project is broken into phases, each centered around presenting work to relevant users to collect feedback.
+In order to build the site iteratively the project is broken into phases.
+By and large, in each phase the project team presents a short cyle of work to real users so that their feedback can inform next steps.

 ### Discovery phase (near completion)

-* Analysis to understand the current site and ways it can likely be improved.
+* Perform analysis to understand the current site and ways it can likely be improved.
 * Set initial key performance indicators (KPIs) for the next phase.
 * Define a set of activites for the next phase.
 * Form the team necessary to continue.